3553x/CTFpy/readme.md

 Log into the admin interface and edit the specified objects.
 Some objects only exist for monitoring.

-# Category
+## Category
 Add the Categories of the challenges.

-# Challenges
+## Challenges
 Add the Challenges.
-Most fields are self-explanatory.
-ETA is the estimated time users should take to complete the challenge in minutes.
-Rank specifies the order in which the challenges should be unlocked.
-Rank must start with 1 and there can't be multiple challenges with the same rank in a category.
-Cat specifies the category.
-UnlockedBy should be left empty.
-Text uses HTML pre tags and isn't escaped.
+Most fields are self-explanatory. eta is the estimated time users should take to complete the challenge in minutes. rank specifies the order in which the challenges should be unlocked. rank must start with 1 and there can't be multiple challenges with the same rank in a category. cat specifies the category. unlockedBy should be left empty. text uses HTML pre tags and isn't escaped.

-# ChallengeFile
+## ChallengeFile
 Allows you to create links for files.
 Files are only accessible by logged in users who have unlocked the associated challenge. fileName is the name shown when downloaded.